 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Although the primary responsibility for providing feedback is mine, the responses to the Psychologically Safe Team Assessment indicate that feedback from your team members can also have an impact.
-To support effective feedback between and among all team members, we’ll be engaging in an activity on [date/time/location] where we will learn an approach to provide specific and active feedback.
-We will then hold each other, myself included, accountable to use this approach as often as we can."
+To support effective feedback between and among all team members, we’ll be engaging in an activity on [date/time/location] where we’ll learn an approach to provide support between and among team members.
+We’ll then hold each other, myself included, accountable to use this approach as often as we can."

 11. My team members support each other’s successes.